pidgu91/AWS-Projects/S3 Static Website Using CloudFront/README.md

-## 🚨Certificate in ACM needs to be created in the region that you're deploying resources for this lab 🚨
+## 🚨Certificate in ACM needs to be created in us-east-1 🚨

 # Table of Contents:
 - [Introduction](#introduction)